You have a persistent fever above 101 degrees for 2 days.

 Blood Clots (Deep Vein Thrombosis)

 Usually by the third day after surgery - right about the time you're most

 likely preparing to go home - you'll be placed on an anti-coagulant (blood

 thinner) medication to help prevent blood clots from forming.
 The anti-coagulant

 will either be in pill form or given as an injection.

-Blood clots are the most common complication following hip replacement surgery.
+Blood clots are the most common complication following knee replacement surgery.

 Deep vein thrombosis means that a blood clot has developed, usually in your